 Qatar is a country that exists right at the intersection of modernity and tradition, and you will notice this play out most strikingly when it comes to gender rights.
 For expats looking to move to this peninsula, it’s important to do your homework.
 This way, you will be able to set expectations, avoid unpleasant surprises and, hopefully, have a smooth transition into the local culture and way of life.

-This helpful guide to women’s rights in Qatar includes the following sections:
+This helpful article on women’s rights in Qatar includes the following sections:

 - Gender equality and women’s rights in Qatar